The Vampire Chronicles: The Vampire Lestat (1985)

 This book chronicles Lestat's own origins, as he resurfaces in the modern world and attempts to find meaning by exposing himself to humanity in the guise of a rock star.
 This attracts the attention of the ancient vampire Marius de Romanus, and culminates in the accidental awakening of Akasha, the ancient Egyptian queen and first vampire, who has been immobile for millennia and safeguarded by Marius.

 The Queen of the Damned (1988)

-Lestat has awakened Akasha, the first of all vampires, who has in her thousands of years of immobility, contrived an idealized way to achieve world peace, by killing almost all males and destroying all other vampires.
+Lestat has awakened Akasha, the first of all vampires, who has in her thousands of years of immobility contrived an idealized way to achieve world peace; by killing almost all males and destroying all other vampires.
 She is herself destroyed by the vampire witch Mekare, who has awakened and returned after 6,000 years to fulfill a promise to destroy Akasha at the moment she poses the greatest threat.

 The Tale of the Body Thief (1992)

 The novel finds Lestat haunted by his past and tiring of immortality.
-A thief switches bodies with him and runs off, and Lestat enlists David Talbot, leader of the Talamasca and one of his only remaining friends, to help him retrieve it.
+A thief switches bodies with him and runs off, and Lestat enlists David Talbot, leader of the Talamasca and one of his only remaining friends, to help him retrieve his own body.